-Although we are always at the cutting edge of IT technology, many terms for digital innovations are older than we think.
-For example, the term "meme" - a cartoon, video or similar file - became very popular on the internet.
-But "meme" was used to describe cultural trends as early as 1976.
+Although we are always at the cutting edge of IT technology, many terms used to describe digital innovations are older than we realise.
+For example, the term "meme" - a cartoon, video or similar file - has become very popular on the internet.
+However, the term "meme" was used to describe cultural trends as early as 1976.

-Also "cloud computing"has a long history.
-The term was already used around 1950 - completely independent of data that can be accessed independently of end devices.
+Also "cloud computing" has a long history.
+The term was used as early as 1950 - completely independently of data that can be accessed independently of end devices.

 The history of the cloud

-Long before computer technology found its way into private households, the mainframes, which were huge at the time, were called "clouds".
+Long before computer technology found its way into private households, the huge mainframes of the time were called "clouds".
 They were located in the processors and hard drives of the computer machines.

-Then in the 90s, the idea of a new cloud emerged.
-The beginnings of the Virtual Private Network managed to balance server capacities individually and to connect several servers in a cloud.
-With internet computing power, these "clouds" could now be made available.
-At that time, however, the offer of being able to use computers without having them physically in front of you was often dismissed as superfluous.
-The idea of turning a mistake into a product is still reflected in the reservations about the cloud today.
+Then, in the 1990s, the idea of a new cloud emerged.
+The beginnings of the virtual private network made it possible to balance server capacities individually and connect several servers in a cloud.
+With Internet computing power, these "clouds" could now be made available.
+At the time, however, the ability to use computers without having them physically in front of you was often dismissed as superfluous.
+The idea of turning a mistake into a product is still part of the reservations against the cloud today.

 Then, in 1996, the idea of the cloud as we know it emerged.
 At that time, the CEO of an American computer manufacturer had the idea that it might be possible to move software to the internet.